 Secondary cataracts refer to cataracts that result from another medical condition or medical treatment.
 Causes of secondary cataracts include:

 - Medications.
 Long-term use of oral corticosteroids (steroids) is a well-known cause of cataracts.
 It is unclear whether inhaled and nasal-spray steroids increase the risk for cataracts.
-Several studies have linked statin drugs (used for cholesterol treatment) to an increased risk for cataracts.
 Other types of medications can also increase the risk for cataract development.

 - Medical Conditions.
 Medical conditions that increase the risk for cataracts include diabetes, high blood pressure, obesity, and skin conditions such as atopic dermatitis (a type of eczema).
 Medical conditions that require long-term use of oral steroids are associated with secondary cataracts.